-No monthly monitoring fees equals lower long term cost.
-Most equipment is wireless.
-There are available options for landline, VOIP, and GSM alarm systems.
-3 years warranty on all equipment.
+No monthly monitoring fees equals lower long-term cost.
+Equipment is mostly wireless.
+There are available options for landline, VOIP, and cellular alarm systems.
+Three-year warranty on all equipment.

 No professional monitoring.
-Smartphone control was just recently added to their services so expect some hiccups.
+Smartphone control was added recently to their service so expect some hiccups.

 The Bottom Line